freebsd/freebsd-src/README.md

 For information on the CPU architectures and platforms supported by FreeBSD, see the [FreeBSD website's Platforms page](https://www.freebsd.org/platforms/).

+Want to snag an ISO of FreeBSD?
+Head to the [releases page](https://download.freebsd.org/ftp/releases/ISO-IMAGES/) to get yourself one.

 Source Roadmap:
 ---------------
 | Directory | Description |